cldrake01/p2p-data-science-seminar/README.md

 ## Feedback and Suggestions

 Your feedback is invaluable to us as we strive to improve and expand our resource hub.
-If you have any suggestions, questions, or comments, please feel free to open an issue in this repository or contact us directly via `cldrake01@bvsd.org`.
+If you have any suggestions, questions, or comments, please feel free to open an issue in this repository or contact us directly via `cldrake01@bvsd.org` or `jacerullo01@bvsd.org`.
 We're always looking for ways to better serve the learning community.

 ## Stay Updated